 - Calculate the number of chiasmata formed on individual chromosomes and chromosome arms.

 - Analyze the effect of chiasma interference over the centromere.

 - Find the relation between the mean chiasma frequency and chromosomes as well as chromosome arm length and calculate the correlation coefficient (statistical term to determine the relationship between two variables).

-- Study and analyze the distribution of the chiasmata within chromosomes arms.
+- Study and analyze the distribution of the chiasmata within chromosome arms.
 You can draw a histogram to analyze the results efficiently.

-Keeping the points in your mind while evaluating and analyzing your results, will help you to draw a discrete conclusion of your experiment without missing anything!
+Keeping the points in your mind while evaluating and analyzing your results, will help you to draw a discrete conclusion about your experiment without missing anything!

-Genetic recombination is the main source of variability in a population, which is necessary for the continued evolution.
+Genetic recombination is the main source of variability in a population, which is necessary for its continued evolution.
 One of the causes of genetic recombination is crossing over.
 The crossover counts or estimation of chiasmata frequency at the diplotene-diakinesis phase of meiosis-I is used as a cytological measure for the estimation of the total length of the genome.
-This method is an efficient approach over other available techniques because it can be easily scored for a large sample of meiocyte.
+This method is an efficient approach to other available techniques because it can be easily scored for a large sample of meiocytes.